ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 These longer and much slender structures can present large deflections and have relatively low frequency structural modes which, in the case of aircraft, can interact with the flight dynamics modes with potentially unstable couplings.
-In the case of offshore wind energy, the platform movement is generating important rotor excursions.
-Due to this, the conventional quasi-linear methods may not accurately capture the relevant phenomena present in the aeroelastic response of these new configurations.
+In the case of offshore wind turbines, platform movement may generate important rotor excursions that cause complex aeroelastic phenomena which conventional quasi-linear methods may not accurately capture.

 ``SHARPy`` (Simulation of High-Aspect Ratio Planes in Python) is a dynamic aeroelasticity simulation toolbox for